thudfactor/thudfactor/src/posts/2023/06/article-typography/index.md

 “Thud factor” is academic slang for how loud your thesis sounds when it’s thrown downstairs.
 When I first registered this domain in (let me check…) August of 2000 (‼️) my intent was to fill up the site with a whole bunch of text.
 I did actually do that once upon a time, but one thing I never really got right was the typography.

-That’s unfortuate because getting the basics of typography right is not that difficult and there are quite a few excellent examples to emmulate.
+That’s unfortunate because getting the basics of typography right is not that difficult and there are quite a few excellent examples to emulate.
 I am still learning, still working on this site.
 But here’s some stuff about the basics.

 ## What to focus on first

-Typography is a true _Alice_-sized rabbithole and getting distracted by minutae is a real risk.
+Typography is a true _Alice_-sized rabbit-hole and getting distracted by minutia is a real risk.
 But you can get most of what you need to improve readability right away by working with three basic values.
 These are:

 * Font size: the vertical size of the letters
 * Line width: how many letters can fit on a line